LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 #### Rails Environments

-There are three different environments in which Rails can run by default:
+There are 3 different environments in which Rails can run by default:

-@ul[squares]
+@ul[big-list]
-- The **development** environment is used on your development/local computer as you interact manually with the application.
+- **DEVELOPMENT** - is used on your development/local computer as you interact manually with the application.
-- The **test** environment is used when running automated tests.
+- **TEST** - is used when running automated tests.
-- The **production** environment is used when you deploy your application for the world to use.
+- **PRODUCTION** - is used when you deploy your application for the world to use.
 @ulend

 ---